 If your CRM uses a stable, permanent ID for each constituent (such as a student ID), we recommend mapping that field and setting it as your unique identifier instead.

-⚠️ You can't edit a field name or type once it's been mapped.
-If you need to make a change, create a new custom property with the correct name or type, and ask your CollegeVine team to archive the old one.
+β οΈ You can't edit a field type once it's been mapped.
+If you need to make a change, create a new custom property with the type, and ask your CollegeVine team to archive the old one.
 You can then remap on your next import.
+You can edit field name.